ieee8023/covid-chestxray-dataset/CONTRIBUTING.md

  -  sex (M, F, or blank)

- -  age
+ -  age (age of the patient in years)

- -  finding
+ -  finding (which pneumonia)

- -  survival (Y or N)
+ -  survival (did they survive?
+Y or N)

  -  view (indicate imaging modality as well as plane)

- -  date
+ -  date (date the image was aquired)

- -  location (ideally hospital name)
+ -  location (hospital name, city, state, country) importance from right to left.

  -  filename

- -  doi
+ -  doi ([DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) of the research article

- -  url
+ -  url (URL of the paper or website where the image came from)

  -  license